will-lancer/will-lancer.github.io/README.md

    the rigor to be amenable to a physicists taste (well, he's an M-theorist, so practically a mathematician.
 But still.)
 I think the general theory of these notes is a useful supplement to the immense and unrelenting detail of PvN's notes.
  * Aluffi's *Algebra: Chapter 0*.
-I'm reading this for graudate algebra I. I believe Aluffi is going to be the new graduate standard.
+I'm reading this for graduate algebra I. I believe Aluffi is going to be the new graduate standard.
 His writing is very clear, there are tons of interesting exercises, and everything is covered with sights set on further mathematics.
    He covers everything categorically, which is actually quite helpful once you get the hang